Ran-Mewo/hoyolab-auto-sign-safe/README.md

     <br><a href="/README_zh-tw.md">繁體中文</a>　<b>English</b>　<a href="/README_ru-ru.md">Русский</a>
 </p>

+This is a fork of [hoyolab-auto-sign](https://github.com/canaria3406/hoyolab-auto-sign) that does an auto checkin at a random time between 11AM and 9PM\
+For the setup, the time of the trigger has changed, please look at the [Setup](https://github.com/Ran-Mewo/hoyolab-auto-sign-safe/#setup) section

 A lightweight, secure, and free script that automatically collect HoYoLAB daily check in rewards.
-Supports Genshin Impact, Honkai Impact 3rd, and Honkai: Star Rail.
+Supports Genshin Impact, Honkai Impact 3rd, Honkai: Star Rail and Zenless Zone Zero.
 Support multiple accounts.

 ## Features
 * **Lightweight** - The script only requires minimal configuration and is only 90 lines of code.